Tornadoes of 2018: October

-There were 159 tornadoes reported in the United States in October, of which 114 were confirmed.

-October 2
+October 2 (United States)

 The Storm Prediction Center issued a slight risk for severe weather for most of Pennsylvania, along with parts of Ohio, New York, and New Jersey on October 2, 2018.
 This included a 5% risk of tornadoes.
 Later that day, numerous supercell thunderstorms overspread the region and began producing tornadoes.
 The most significant tornadoes of the event occurred in Pennsylvania, including an EF2 that severely damaged buildings at a nursing home facility in Conneautville, injuring one person.
 Two additional EF2 tornadoes downed countless trees in heavily forested areas near Hartsfield and Donegal Township.
 Near Brookville, another EF2 tornado caused significant damage to a cemetery, numerous trees, and two homes.
 Additional weak tornadoes caused damage in upstate New York and in Connecticut as well.
 A total of 14 tornadoes touched down in Pennsylvania, making this outbreak the largest tornado event to occur in the state during the month of October, and largest tornado outbreak in the state in over 20 years.
 A total of 19 tornadoes were confirmed overall, and one person was injured.